TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/Readme.md

 Now you must do the initial Raspberry Pi setup that was skipped at the start using the Raspberry Pi configuration Tool from the Settings Menu: Change Password, set Locale, WiFi country, Keyboard, Timezone - you will need to reboot

-You can then do updates:
+You can then do updates:<br>
-sudo apt-get update
+sudo apt-get update<br>
-sudo apt-get upgrade -y
+sudo apt-get upgrade -y<br>
-sudo apt-get dist-upgrade -y
+sudo apt-get dist-upgrade -y<br>
 sudo apt-get autoremove

-If problem with missing pcakages try to re-run the first 2 commands and also try sudo apt-get update --fix-missing or sudo apt-get dist-upgrade --fix-missing
+If problem with missing pcakages try to re-run the first 2 commands and also try<br> sudo apt-get update --fix-missing <br>
+or <br>
+sudo apt-get dist-upgrade --fix-missing

-Now add the second partition as a data drive: sudo mkdir /mnt/data sudo chown pi:pi /mnt/data
+Now add the second partition as a data drive:<br>
+sudo mkdir /mnt/data<br>
+sudo chown pi:pi /mnt/data<br>
-Add /dev/sda2 /mnt/data ext4 default 0 0 to fstab using nano
+Add /dev/sda2 /mnt/data ext4 default 0 0 to fstab using nano<br>
-sudo nano /mnt/etc/fstab
+sudo nano /mnt/etc/fstab<br>
-sudo mount -a
+sudo mount -a<br>
-sudo chown pi:pi /mnt/data
+sudo chown pi:pi /mnt/data<br>
-df -h
+df -h<br>
 Check if sda2 shows correctly then reboot and check again.